dbrichthree/GISProject/README.md

 I made these into Unique symbols in symbology to visualize the count and location of where the crime at night is taking place and proximity to an active street light.
 I find the yellow to be challenging to see but can't think of another good color to use.

-Up to here will be uploaded as FinalProjectCleaning1
+Up to here will be uploaded as FinalProjectCleaning1 You will also need to download the File called "Filefor_FinalProjectCleaning1" So you can get the same geodatabases and other stuff i'm pretty sure

 BREAK ----------------------------------------------------------------------------------------------------------------